 3.6 Site Traffic Flow

-Site traffic will enter the site at the Facility entrance located off of SW 16th Lane.
-Material handling trucks/vehicles (loaded and empty) will be directed to proceed to the material receiving/loading docks located on the east side of the Facility building where they will either be inspected and unloaded, or are loaded out with materials for transfer offsite.
+Site traffic enters the site at the Facility entrance located off of SW 16th Lane.
+Material handling trucks/vehicles (loaded and empty) are directed to proceed to the material receiving/loading docks located on the east side of the Facility building where they will either be inspected and unloaded, or are loaded out with materials for transfer offsite.
 A site traffic flow diagram is presented on Drawing No. D5 (contained in the tabbed section “Drawings”).

 3.7 Material Flow

-Incoming materials are inspectedreceived at the dock area in Area A. Lamps will be moved to the lamp staging/storage area within Area A for later processing.
-Batteries are stagedsorting and along the north wall of Area A for sorting and later transferred offsite.
-Ballasts are staged along the north wall of Area A (immediately adjacent to battery staging area) for later transfer offsite.
-Lamps are moved from the lamp staging or storage area into the Area B – Lamp Processing Room for processing, and sorting / segregation into dedicated containers for glass, metals, and phosphor powder.
-The processed glass containers are moved into Area C for staging and later transfer offsite.
-The processed metal containers are moved into a dedicated trailer for later transfer offsite.
-The phosphor powder containers are staged along the south wall of Area B for later transfer offsite.
+Incoming materials are inspected and counted and labeled at the staging area in Area A. Lamps are moved to the lamp storage area within Area A for later processing.
+Batteries are staged for sorting and then stored along the north wall of Area A and later transferred offsite.
+PCB Ballasts are staged along the east wall of Area A (between the dock overhead doors) for later transfer offsite.
+Non-PCB Ballasts are staged and consolidated for transfer offsite.
+Lamps are moved from the lamp staging or storage area into the Area B – Lamp Processing Room for processing.
+Processing sorts and segregates into dedicated containers for glass, metals, and phosphor powder.
+The processed glass is moved into Area C for tipping into rolloffs and later transferred offsite.
+The containers of processed metal are moved into a dedicated trailer for later transfer offsite.
+The phosphor powder containers are staged in Area B along the south wall for later transfer offsite.

-Outbound phosphor powder containers, battery containers, and ballast containers are loaded out through dock area in Area A. The outbound processedglass are loaded out either through the canopied loadout area located in Area A or through the south overhead door in Area C. The outbound processed metal containers are loaded out through the canopied loadout area located in Area A. A mater flow diagram is presented on Drawing No. D6 (in tabbed section “Drawings”).
+Outbound phosphor powder containers, battery containers, and ballast containers are loaded out through dock area in Area A. The outbound rolloffs containing separated glass are loaded out either through the south or north overhead doors in Area C. The outbound processed metal containers are loaded out through the canopied loadout area located in Area A or the north or south overhead doors in Area C. A material flow diagram is presented on Drawing No. D6 (in tabbed section “Drawings”).

 3.8 Waste Acceptance Procedures

-Incoming materials (i.e., lamps and universal wastes) will beare inspected to verify that it is acceptable in content and origin, prior to acceptance ensure compliance with Lighting Resources’ acceptable and permitted waste receiving policies and requirements that meet all applicable local, state, and federal rules and regulations.
-Accurate and up to date records will beare maintained for materials accepted, processed, and transferred.
+Incoming materials (i.e., lamps and universal wastes) are inspected to ensure compliance with Lighting Resources’ acceptable and permitted waste receiving policies and requirements that meet all applicable local, state, and federal rules and regulations.
+Accurate and up to date records are maintained for materials accepted, processed, and transferred.

 Acceptable Waste

-The Lighting Resources Facility will only accept the following wastes for processing:
+The Lighting Resources Facility accepts only the following wastes for processing:

-Intact mercury containing lamps, and
+Intact lamps including mercury containing lamps, and other non-mercury containing lamps, and

-Broken or crushed mercury containing lamps.
+Broken or crushed mercury containing lamps and other broken lamps.

-The Facility will also accept the following universal and non-regulated wastes for transfer to an approved and permitted facility for either processing, treatment, recycling or disposal:
+The Facility also accepts the following universal and non-regulated wastes for transfer to an approved facility for either processing, treatment, recycling or disposal:

 Batteries,